mangrovedao/subgraph-simple/README.md

 ## Codegen

-The codegen script will generate the event types and the entities from the schema.grapql file.
+The codegen script will generate the event types and the entities from the schema.graphql file.

 ```shell
 $ yarn codegen